fdoyle/Calendar/Readme.md

 This document details some preparations made before and during development of the test project

+## Building
+./gradlew installDebug

 ## A bit about me
 I graduated in 2012 and I've worked as a Software Engineer for WillowTree since.
-In that time, I've worked directly with numerous clients to build 4 Android apps from scratch, with a fifth that should be out shortly, as well as adding features and doing maintenance on numerous others.
+In that time, I've worked directly with numerous clients to build 4 Android apps from scratch, with a fifth that should be in the store shortly, as well as adding features and doing maintenance on numerous others.
 On those projects, I've worked alone, as a part of a team, and as a platform lead.

 Outside of work, I still enjoy writing software, building simple Android demos, learning and tinkering with new technologies, etc. I've recently started learning about web technologies, building some basic React webapps.